hayone1/microcloud-automated/README.md

 ## 1. Getting-Started

 Download (clone) or fork this repository.
-The major places of interest for customization will be in the [group_vars](xxx) folder as well as the `hosts.yml` file.
+The major places of interest for customization will be in the [group_vars](xxx) folder.

 ### 1.1 Pre-requisites
 - [yq](https://github.com/mikefarah/yq/#install)